Anti-Bribery for Sales · Module 2 of 2

 Hold the line on hospitality.
 Compete on the bid.

-The working lunch is the bridge.
-The proposal is the close.
-Lead with a tighter technical narrative and a half-day site visit at the test rig the week after submission, on the books, agenda shared.
-If Calthorpe wins because they sent rugby tickets, that tells us something about Diana's procurement.
-Get Naomi to write a short note for the file confirming the rugby idea was raised, considered, and refused, so the answer is on the record next time it comes up.
+Working lunch is the bridge.
+Proposal closes the bid.
+Tighter technical narrative and a half-day site visit at the test rig the week after submission, on the books.
+If Calthorpe wins on rugby tickets, that tells us about Diana's procurement.
+Naomi writes a file note: rugby raised, considered, refused.

 Your choice